palaciodaniel/palaciodaniel/README.md

     </tr>
     <tr align="center" bgcolor="DCDCDC">
         <td><a href="https://github.com/palaciodaniel/lambda_swapi_v2.0">Lambda SWAPI v.
 2.0</a></td>
-        <td>A program that inspects a famous Star Wars API and determines if two characters, which were chosen by the user, share the same movies.</td>
+        <td>A program that inspects a famous Star Wars API and determines if two characters, which were chosen by the user, share the same movies.
+Several examples were tried in <a href="https://youtu.be/EGK-PI7eHZQ">this video</a>.</td>
         <td align="left">
                 <ul>
                     <li>Jupyter Notebook</li>